BenjaminBeguin/portfolio-ag2-starter/README.md

+## Benjamin BEGUIN Portfolio WIP

-# angular2 portfolio one page - STARTER
+## angular2 portfolio one page - STARTER

 - no style, build your own
 - list of project from json